Schools Receive $400 for every Child Diagnosed with ADHD

 adhd1[1]

-In 1991, fed rules were adopted which granted US schools $400 for each child diagnosed with ADHD.
-(I’m trying to determine whether this program extends to all or only some US school districts, and whether there is additional state aid involved.)
+In 1991, federal rules were adopted which granted U.S. schools $400 for each child diagnosed with ADHD.
+(I’m trying to determine whether this program extends to all or only some U.S. school districts, and whether there is additional state aid involved.)

-Also in 1991, the US Dept. of Education issued a formal recognition of ADHD as a debilitating condition and ordered state education departments to screen students and give ADHD cases special services.
+Also in 1991, the U.S. Department of Education issued a formal recognition of ADHD as a debilitating condition and ordered state education departments to screen students and give ADHD cases special services.

-So numbers of children with ADHD shot up.
+As a result, the number of children diagnosed with ADHD shot up.

-The guiding principle here is pretty simple: that which the feds give money for becomes plentiful.
-If the government will offer funds for every chipmunk with blue teeth, you can be sure people with find them in the woods.
-All over the place.
-And no one will worry about the fact that, before the $$ offering, such chipmunks were non-existent.
+The guiding principle here is pretty simple: that which the federal government gives money for becomes plentiful.
+If the government offers funds for every chipmunk with blue teeth, you can be sure people will find them in the woods—all over the place.
+And no one will worry about the fact that, before the money was offered, such chipmunks were non-existent.

 url-1[1]

 “Well, my son definitely has a problem.
-He can’t sit still, he wanders all over the classroom, he talks out of turn, he can’t concentrate.
-So don’t tell me ADHD doesn’t exits.”
+He can’t sit still, he wanders all over the classroom, he talks out of turn, and he can’t concentrate.
+So don’t tell me ADHD doesn’t exist.”

-I get this all of the time, and all of the time I point out: having problems is real, but that doesn’t mean ADHD is real.
+I get this all the time, and all the time I point out: having problems is real, but that doesn’t mean ADHD is real.

 positive_apsects_to_adhd_add[1]